VA ITSN Goals and Key Features

 Increase use of strategies and practices by caregivers, teachers, directors, and families to promote the social emotional development of infants and toddlers thereby reducing challenging behaviors

 Implement an effective, efficient, and accountable VA ITSN that meets the determined measures of success

-The Virginia Infant and Toddler Specialist is supported by the Administration for Children and Families (ACF) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $5,350,000 with 100% funded by ACF/HHS.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACF/HHS, or the U.S. Government.
+The Virginia Infant and Toddler Specialist Network is supported by the Administration for Children and Families (ACF) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $5,350,000 with 100% funded by ACF/HHS.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by the Virginia Department of Education, ACF/HHS, or the U.S. Government.

 Infant and toddler specialists and consultants provide services designed to strengthen the capacity of early care and education programs to deliver high-quality services:

 A relationship-based process that includes mentoring and support using quality improvement plans